MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 |IDAHO|
 |NEVADA|

-## Define variables with let statements
+## Define variables

-Let statements are used to define variables within a query.
+[Let statements](letstatement.md) are used to define variables within a query.
 Defining variables can improve the readability, reusability, and exploratory potential of your queries.

 ### Readability